Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 TIPS (Treasury Inflation-Protected Securities) vs nominal bond calculator compares inflation-adjusted bonds to standard bonds.
 100k at 2% TIPS real yield + 3% inflation vs 4.5% nominal Treasury over 10 years.
 TIPS final value: 163k.
 Nominal: 155k.
-TIPS wins because actual inflation (3%) exceeded break-even inflation (2.5% = nominal yield - TIPS yield).
+TIPS wins because actual inflation (3%) exceeded the break-even inflation rate of about 2.45%, the point where both bonds deliver the same nominal return.

 Quick example